farinap5/PyRAT/README.md

 ```
 ---

+## About
+PyRAT comes with the objective of studying some processes and possibilities in a simple spyware malware in python.

-some information about python installed on the infected computer can be obtained typing the command `pyinfo`.
+Some information about python installed on the infected computer can be obtained typing the command `pyinfo`.